usernamedia/Date-/README.md

     - One of the biggest challenges was handling leap years and ensuring the validation method could correctly identify valid and invalid dates, such as February 29 on non-leap years.
     - I also learned how to use the `Comparable` interface to sort objects in Java, which I had not previously worked with.

- # Java Date Class Project

-## Project Overview

-This project involves implementing a `Date` class in Java to represent dates and perform various operations such as validating dates, checking leap years, calculating the difference between two dates, and printing the day of the week.
-The project also demonstrates how to sort a list of `Date` objects.

-The `Date` class includes the following features:

-- **Attributes**: day, month, and year
-- **Methods**:
-  - `isValidDate()`: Validates if a date is valid, considering leap years.
-  - `updateDate(int day, int month, int year)`: Updates the date after validating the input.
-  - `getDayOfWeek()`: Returns the day of the week for the given date.
-  - `calculateDifference(Date otherDate)`: Computes the difference in days between two dates.
-  - `printDate()`: Prints the date in a readable format.
-  - `compareTo(Date otherDate)`: Implements `Comparable<Date>` for sorting dates.

-This project demonstrates how to perform these operations and handle valid and invalid date inputs, allowing users to see how dates can be managed programmatically.

 ## Compilation and Execution Instructions